awslabs/aws-sdk-swift/reference/0.x/AWSIoT/IotClient.md

 ### `rejectCertificateTransfer(input:completion:)`

 Rejects a pending certificate transfer.
 After IoT rejects a certificate transfer, the certificate status changes from PENDING\_TRANSFER to INACTIVE.
-To check for pending certificate transfers, call ListCertificates to enumerate your certificates.
+To check for pending certificate transfers, call \[ListCertificates\] to enumerate your certificates.
 This operation can only be called by the transfer destination.
 After it is called, the certificate will be returned to the source's account in the INACTIVE state.
-Requires permission to access the <a href="https:​//docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions">RejectCertificateTransfer action.
+Requires permission to access the [RejectCertificateTransfer](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions) action.

 ``` swift
 public func rejectCertificateTransfer(input: RejectCertificateTransferInput, completion: @escaping (ClientRuntime.SdkResult<RejectCertificateTransferOutputResponse, RejectCertificateTransferOutputError>) -> Void)